g-dolphin/WorldCarbonPricingDatabase/README.md

 This dataset contains information on carbon pricing mechanisms (carbon taxes or cap-and-trade) introduced around the world since 1990.
 To date, it is the most comprehensive attempt at providing a consistent-across-jurisdiction description of carbon pricing mechanisms in terms of their sectoral (and fuel) coverage as well as the associated price signal.

+In a separate project, it is used in combination with greenhouse gas emissions data to calculate an emissions-weighted average carbon price.
+This project is hosted here: [https://github.com/g-dolphin/ECP](https://github.com/g-dolphin/ECP).

 ## Dataset
 ### Description